jju/stubbl/teams/ravenouseagles.md

 ### Tactics

-The Eagles use the Charging Dragon playbook, which is built on a very rigid division of smash and grab labour.
+The Eagles use the Charles Dorf playbook, which is built on a very rigid division of smash and grab labour.
 They use slow tacklers on the line to block off the centre, three strong blitzers and a fragile ball-handling corps (which is a faster group than the blockers, but comparatively slow across the league).

 ### Fans